-The answer to the “why” is a very complex pursuit for many influencing factors.
+The answer to the “why” is a very complex pursuit of many influencing factors.
 Some involve politicians, bureaucrats and government officials that were never held accountable for their crimes in the death of millions!

-Although for my purpose here, I’ve settled in on one specific question; why we as a nation of supposedly peace loving people had allowed our leadership to be exempt of prosecution while at the same time ignoring our very own complicity?
+Although for my purpose here, I’ve settled in on one specific question; why we as a nation of supposedly peace loving people had we allowed our leadership to be exempt of prosecution while at the same time ignoring our very own complicity?

 Many of the soldiers who carried the burden of fighting this war (by the end of it’s conflict), were chastised and dishonored for their individual participation upon returning home.

-Could it have been that the images coming back from the war zone had began to burdened them with guilt for their culpability in representing 1/250,000,000 part in such a war?
+Could it have been that the images coming back from the war zone had began to burdened them with guilt for their culpability in representing their 1/250,000,000 part in such a war?

 The truth be known, the war in Vietnam wasn’t about America’s defense, it was an offensive war of attrition that took it to the enemy one fully loaded B-52 at a time, compliments of the American tax payer!